chakrabar/chakrabar.github.io/_posts/articles/2018-01-05-porting-existing-libraries-to-dotnet-core.md

 4. If the application will ever run on a Windows system only, porting to core might not give lot of benefits
 5. The development team needs to get up-to-date with this new and evolving technology
 6. Since it is still evolving, the code might need more changes in future.
 More tests again.
 7. The development setup works best with latest infrastructures, e.g. `VS 2017 v15.3+`.
-For some teams/individuals, the setup cost can become a bummer!
+For some teams/individuals, the setup cost can be a bummer!
-8. If the application depends on other projects which are not ported to core, it will not help (and if they are from the not supported list [2] like WCF, they cannot be ported)
+8. If the application depends on other projects which are not compatible with core, it will not help (and if they are from the not supported list [2] like WCF, they cannot be ported anyway)
 9. The full `.NET Framework` is not going anywhere, and it'll always be maintained and updated
 10. If the only compelling reason is _"It's new and cool, and everyone is talking about it"_, just drop the idea already

 #### [4] General changes for porting any project

-Though the `C#` code written for old `.NET Framework` works fine with `.NET Core`, the whole project does not work as is with Core.
+Though the `C#` code written for old `.NET Framework` works fine with `.NET Core`, the whole project does not work as-is with Core.
 The main reasons are

 1. Some of the features are not available in `.NET Core`
-2. Some features are available with new APIs (the interface, class, method, parameters etc.)
+2. Some features are available with new APIs (new interface, class, method, parameters etc.)
 3. Some functionalities have moved to new `namespace` because of new granular NuGet distribution
-4. Some old NuGet packages are not compatible with `.NET Core`
+4. Some old NuGet packages are not compatible with `.NET Core` (The `CompatShim` can help here)

 There are actually a lot of changes required to make it work.
 And, **some of the code might not work at all** as not everything from full framework is supported in Core.
 In some cases, you'll have to find alternatives, sometimes you may have to drop some functionality completely.
 So, that pretty much can be a blocker!